lars-t-hansen/flatjs/SPEC.md

 * R.or_Fk(self, v) => or v into value of self.Fk field; return old value
 * R.xor_Fk(self, v) => xor v to value of self.Fk field; return old value

-If a field Fk does not have struct type and is designated "synchronic" then the setter and atomics just shown are synchronic-aware (every update performs a notification).
+If a field Fk is designated "synchronic" then the setter and atomics just shown are synchronic-aware (every update sends a notification).
 In addition, the following synchronic functions are defined:

 * R.expectUpdate_Fk(self, v, t) => void; wait until the value of the self.Fk field is observed not to hold v, or until t milliseconds have passed
 * R.loadWhenEqual_Fk(self, v) => wait until the value of the self.Fk field is observed to hold v, then return the value of that field (which might have changed since it was observed to hold v)